akkadotnet/akka.net/docs/articles/actors/dispatchers.md

 During its initial development and benchmarks, we observed the following:

 1. The `ChannelExecutor` tremendously reduced idle CPU and max busy CPU even during peak message throughput, primarily as a result of dynamically shrinking the total `ThreadPool` to only the necessary size.
 This resolves one of the largest complaints large users of Akka.NET have today.
 However, **in order for this setting to be effective `ThreadPool.SetMin(0,0)` must also be set**.
-We are considering doing this inside the `ActorSystem.Create` method, but if you those settings don't work for you you can easily override them by simply calling `ThreadPool.SetMin(yourValue, yourValue)` again after `ActorSystem.Create` has exited.
+We are considering doing this inside the `ActorSystem.Create` method, those settings don't work for you you can easily override them by simply calling `ThreadPool.SetMin(yourValue, yourValue)` again after `ActorSystem.Create` has exited.
 2. The `ChannelExecutor` actually beat the `ForkJoinDispatcher` and others on performance even in environments like Docker and bare metal on Windows.

 > [!NOTE]